willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 class: middle

-## The Essence of Part One
+# The Essence of Part One

+Break repeatability by skipping at least one of:

-1. a small and easy-to-use data set containing **all the numbers** necessary to re-plot and compare the data presented in the analysis,
+1. a data set containing **all the numbers** necessary to re-plot and compare the data **presented in the analysis**

-2. fully **documented steps** from the original data to the final presentation (plots, tables, etc.),
+2. fully **documented steps** from the original data to the final presentation

-3. an overview of all the **tools** and **libraries** used in the analysis and of their exact versions,
+3. an overview of all the **tools** and **libraries** used in the analysis and of their exact versions

-4. a pointer to the full **raw data** used in the analysis, and
+4. a pointer to the full **raw data** used in the analysis

-5. a full **time-line** of the development of the analysis.
+5. a full **time-line** of the development of the analysis _← that's more of a bonus_

 ---